nguyennguyensituation/word_salad/README.md

 ## Potential Roadmap

-- [ ] Game summary that shows number of wordles, crosswords, and connections solved
+- [ ] Game summary that shows number of Wordles, Crosswords, and Connections solved
 - [ ] More robust Crossword
   - [ ] After each guess, show the letters that are correct
-  - [ ] User can't enter a new value for letters that are correct
 - [ ] After the connections game has been played, the board flips over and turns into different puzzles:
   - [ ] Sudoku
   - [ ] Spelling Bee